 My dissertation, Waves Worth Wiring: Hollywood Pageantry and the Engineering of Modern Stereo Aesthetics, 1926 - 1959, traces how filmmakers, engineers, and critics developed and codified aesthetic principles for using sterephonic sound systems, and how studios faught with theaters to incorporate such stereo technologies into their broader storytelling toolkits.
-Other research includes film music composers and performers of the silent era, the cultural history of wire and tape recorders, and the contemporary computer animation industry, and the history of international technical standards for film and television.
+Other research includes film music composers and performers of the silent era, the cultural history of wire and tape recorders, the contemporary computer animation industry, and the history of international technical standards for film and television.
 I currently serve on the editorial boards for The Velvet Light Trap and The Soundtrack.

 - M.A.
 University of Wisconsin-Madison, 2011